 Star Wars: Tales From The Galaxy's Edge Story and characters

-In Star Wars: Tales From The Galaxy's Edge, players will mainly take the role of a droid repair technician who crash-lands on Batuu after pirates attacked their ship.
+In Star Wars: Tales From The Galaxy's Edge, players will initially take the role of a droid repair technician who crash-lands on Batuu after pirates attacked their ship.
 Players will quickly find themselves thrust into the seedy underbelly of the galaxy, as Blackspire Outpost is a haven for smugglers and criminals of all types.

 Central to the story is Seezelslak, an Azumel bartender who knows everyone and everything in the outpost and is sure to score you a job or two along the way.
 Seezelslak's storytelling skills are known far and wide, and it's these stories that will lend variety to your missions in the game.
 In fact, Seezelslak's stories will literally transport you through time and space where you'll meet iconic Star Wars characters like C-3PO and Yoda and get to interact with them like never before.